froukje/datamapu/content/posts/classical_ml/gradient_boosting_classification_example.md

 #### Step 2 - For $m=1$ to $M=2$:

+In this step we sequentially fit weak learners (pruned Decision Trees) to the residuals.
+The number of loops is the number of weak learners considered.
+Because the data considered in this post is so simple, we will only loop twice, i.e.
+.

 #### First loop $M=1$

+Fit the first Decision Tree.

 #### 2A.
 Compute the residuals of the preditions and the true observations.